-- Minimise drinks such as coffee, caffeinated soft drinks and alcohol, especially before bedtime, if getting up at night to pass urine is disturbing your sleep.
+- minimising drinks such as coffee, caffeinated soft drinks and alcohol.
+This is especially important before bedtime, if getting up at night to pass urine is disturbing your sleep

-- Learn pelvic floor and bladder retraining exercises as they may help to ease some urinary symptoms.
+- learning pelvic floor and bladder retraining exercises as they may help to ease some urinary symptoms.
 See your doctor for advice.

 Treatment for urinary problems